 - Read children’s books written by authors or illustrated by artists who identify as LGBTQIA.
 To get you started, Common Sense Media offers reading recommendations that you can easily sort by age.

-- For additional ideas, take a look at this article on Connecticut Children’s Growing Healthy Blog, which offers ideas for how you can honor the month with kids – from arts and crafts, to watching videos, to taking a virtual vacation.
+- For additional ideas, take a look at this article on Connecticut Children’s Growing Healthy Blog, which offers tips to honor the month with kids – from arts and crafts, to watching videos, to taking a virtual vacation.

 And here’s some background information on Pride Month.
-The month recognizes the impact that lesbian, gay, bisexual, transgender, queer and/or questioning, intersex and asexual (LGBTQIA) individuals have had on history locally, nationally and internationally.
+The month recognizes the impact that LGBTQIA individuals have had on history locally, nationally and internationally.
 Pride Month is celebrated every year in June to honor the 1969 Stonewall Uprising in New York City, which was a defining moment in the ongoing fight for equal rights for those who identify as LGBTQIA in the United States.
 Today, celebrations include parades, picnics, workshops, concerts and other activities held around the world.